pixelstuermer/esp8266-mqtt-temp-publisher/README.md

 Tbd.

 ## Configuration
 The following variables need to be set to tailor the application to your needs. `mqttBroker` and `mqttPort` can remain unchanged if the [public broker](http://www.mqtt-dashboard.com) of HiveMQ is to be used.
+Also, the [publishing interval](https://github.com/pixelstuermer/esp8266-mqtt-temp-publisher/blob/master/mqtt-temp-publisher.ino#L47) can be changed.

     wifiSsid = "{WIFI name}";
     wifiPassword = "{WIFI password}";